3 - Chromosome Variation

 Key Questions

-• What processes generate reciprocal translocations?
+• Describe the two processes that generate reciprocal translocations.

 Meiosis in Cells with Reciprocal Translocations

-For example, suppose a translocation cross is produced from a normal copy of chromosome 5, a normal copy of chromosome 13, and a situation in which the other copies of chromosomes 5 and 13 have undergone a reciprocal translocation.
+How do nonhomologous chromosomes that have experienced a reciprocal translocation synapse and then segregate into gametes during meiosis?
+During synapsis, the two pairs of homologous chromosomes (four chromosomes total), including the two individual chromosomes that have suffered a reciprocal translocation, attempt to synapse.
+Because of the reciprocal translocation, the four chromosomes synapse to form a translocation cross (see Figure 3.10).
+For example, suppose a translocation cross is produced from a normal copy of chromosome 5, a normal copy of chromosome 13, and copies of chromosomes 5 and 13 that have suffered a reciprocal translocation.
 Prior to meiosis, these four chromosomes are copied by DNA replication to produce eight sister chromatids.
-During synapsis, the normal copy of chromosomes 5 and 13 are diagonal from each other and the two translocation chromosomes are diagonal from each other within the translocation cross structure (see figure 3.10).
-The chromosomes in the translocation cross can then segregate during anaphase I in three possible ways:
+In order to synapse properly, the normal copy of chromosomes 5 and 13 end up diagonal from each other in the translocation cross, while the two translocation chromosomes are diagonal from each other (see Figure 3.10).
+The chromosomes in the translocation cross then segregate during anaphase I in three possible ways:

 3.10_Formation_of_a_Translocation_Cross_and_Meiotic_Chromosome_Segregation_1.jpg